frappe/erpnext/erpnext/docs/user/manual/en/setting-up/articles/managing-tree-structure-masters.md

 Also you can type master name in Awesome Bar to go to the related master.

-Tree master allows you to set Parent Territories, and Child Territories Groups under those Parents.
+Tree master allows you to set parent Territories, and Child Territories Groups under those parents.

 ####Step 2 : New Parent Territory